Japan's yen jumps against the dollar on suspected intervention | Business

 That could mean intervention alone isn't effective in putting a floor under the yen.
 "A combination of BOJ demonstrating urgency to normalise policy and MOF conducting FX intervention may perhaps be more effective than the MOF doing a solo," said Christopher Wong, currency strategist at OCBC in Singapore.

 Japan intervened in the currency market three times in 2022, selling the dollar to buy yen, first in September and again in October as the yen slid towards 152 to the dollar, a 32-year low at the time.
-Tokyo is estimated to have spent around $60 billion defending the currency.
+Tokyo is estimated to have spent around $60 billion defending the currency at that time.
 The United States, Japan and South Korea agreed earlier this month to "consult closely" on currency markets in a rare warning and Tokyo has stepped by its rhetoric against excessive yen moves.
+On Monday, the European Central Bank declined to comment on the action in the currency market.

 The yen has also hit multi-year lows against the euro, Australian dollar and Chinese yuan.